-I am a researcher and student in the Linguistics department at the University of California, San Diego, working with Dr. Will Styler and Dr. Marc Garellek, I am also a Visiting Scholar in the Neuroscience of Language Lab at New York University Abu Dhabi, directed by Dr. Liina Pylkkänen and Dr. Alec Marantz.
+I am a graduate student and researcher in the Linguistics department at University of California, San Diego, working with Dr. Will Styler and Dr. Marc Garellek.
+I am also a visiting scholar in the Neuroscience of Language Lab at New York University Abu Dhabi, directed by Dr. Liina Pylkkänen and Dr. Alec Marantz.

 My research interests are primarily in phonetics and neurolinguistics.
 I study the acoustics of speech production and the neural bases of speech perception in monolinguals, bilinguals, and language learners.